Trusted WordPress tutorials, when you need them most.

 This method involves adding code to your functions.php file in your WordPress theme.

 Instead of editing the file directly, we recommend using WPCode.
-It’s the best code snippets plugin that allows you to add code to your website without breaking your website.
+It’s the best code snippets plugin that allows you to add code to your website without breaking it.

 If you haven’t done this before, then see our beginner’s guide on how to add custom code in WordPress.